potsky/grunt-cropthumb/README.md

 > Crops and scales down image to create thumbnails.

 This plugin was built quickly for personal use and has had very little testing.
+Because of this, this plugin is not published to the npm registry.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`